agilepro/software-craftsmanship/docs/Management/all-or-nothing.md

 The approach leads the team to “design by committee” (DBC).
 DBC is a pattern that leads teams to over engineer specific capabilities.
 What will happen is that when the design is going through review, someone will say something like: “What if the person has a 18GB video, and they want to upload it from their cell phone, while they a traveling across the arctic, and they lose connectivity, and their battery dies before they complete the upload, but they need to have someone else review the fraction of the video they uploaded before they get back online.”
 Extremely unlikely error scenarios are considered, and nobody really can say how common a particular scenario is likely to be.
 So the design tends to take in all possible failure conditions, and all possible extreme examples.

-YAGNI;  Arguing that “You Aren’t Gonna Need It” sounds like you want to decrease quality.
+YAGNI;  Arguing that “You Aren't Gonna Need It” sounds like you want to decrease quality.
 This team is dedicated to high quality, and any work about not handling extreme situation is an argument for “low quality” in their eyes.

 What is really needed is the real voice of the customer, and this is best seen by asking customers to actually use the product in alpha and beta stages.
-If they never run into the situation at all, then there is a good chance they don’t need it.
+If they never run into the situation at all, then there is a good chance they don't need it.
 Furthermore, if you are in a situation to respond quickly, you can address the REAL situations they encounter, and not the imaginary situations dreamed up by the engineering design team.

 ## A Better Way